RISK MITIGATION IN THE PRODUCT DEVELOPMENT PROCESS

 1. START WITH IDENTIFYING THE RISKS EARLY ON IN YOUR PROJECT

-You can’t resolve a risk if it’s unknown.
+You can’t mitigate risk if it’s unknown.
 For starters, try to make assumptions, brainstorm all potential risks, and write them down.
 This way, you structure all of your concerns.
 Think of all the possible things that can go wrong and note them.
 Don’t forget to refer to past projects, as this is a source of real risks that you can prevent in the current project.
 After making a list of possible risks and reviewing them, assign who is responsible for what risk.

-2. COMMUNICATE ABOUT RISKS
+2. COMMUNICATE ABOUT THE IMPORTANCE OF RISK MITIGATION

 Don’t be afraid, and don’t avoid talking about risks.
 On the contrary, pay close attention to risk communication during team meetings and ensure that everyone in the team perceives risk management as an integral part of the project.